nestjs/docs.nestjs.com/content/faq/errors.md

   }
 ```
 This tells TypeScript to use the polling method for checking for file changes instead of file system events (the new default method), which can cause issues on some machines.
-You can read more about the `"watchFile"` options you can use in [this link](https://www.typescriptlang.org/tsconfig#watch-watchDirectory).
+You can read more about the `"watchFile"` option in [TypeScript documentation](https://www.typescriptlang.org/tsconfig#watch-watchDirectory).